kylelin12/Java2/Hashes/README.md

 4 and 8 hash to the same position.
 They are said to be synnyms and the result is termed a collision.

-One of the goals of developing a hashing function hould be to reduce the numbr of collisions as much as possible.
+One of the goals of developing a hashing function hould be to reduce the number of collisions as much as possible.

 ---